wipu/dpkg-licenses/README.md

 =============
 A command line tool which lists the licenses of all installed packages in a Debian-based system (like Ubuntu)

+*NOTE* This fork is a quick modification that outputs, unlike the document below shows, only the name and licenses using the pipe chraracter as separator.
+This is easier for further processing, and other data can be gotten from dpkg.

 How it works
 ------------